landenng/atliq-si/README.md

-# Atliq Technologies Sales Insights
+# Power BI Demonstration

 ## Introduction
-I wanted to explore Power BI through a readily available database and this company has data that was published.
-As a result, I used this companies data to demonstrate Power BI understanding.
+I wanted to explore Power BI through a readily available database and this company named Atliq Technologies that is based in India has data that was published.
+As a result, I used their data to demonstrate my understanding of Power BI.

 In this dashboard, I create three separate pages.